 - Diocese of West Tennessee – Intern for Environmental Mission—Episcopal Service Corps, St. Columba Episcopal Conference and Retreat Center, Memphis, TN: $8,500.00

-St. John’s will hold its fall Ingathering of UTO offerings on Sunday, November 13 at all three morning services and at the 5:30 pm service.
+St. John’s will hold its spring Ingathering of UTO offerings on Sunday, May 7 at all three morning services and at the 5:30 pm service.
 The blue boxes, available in Shears Hall, or envelopes found in the pews will be collected.